MCV-Software/TWBlue/README.md

 ### Generating the documentation

 To generate the documentation in html format, navigate to the doc folder inside this repo.
-After that, run this command: python generator.py
+After that, run these commands:
+python document_importer.py
+python generator.py
 The documentation will be generated, placing each language in a separate folder in the doc directory.
 Move these folders (for example de, en, es, fr, it, ...) to src/documentation, creating the directory if necesary.
 Also, copy the license.txt located in the root of the repo to the documentation folder.